oddz/dh150-audrey/assignment6/README.md

 ## Reflection

 Overall, the process was not terrible.
 Though the user missed several steps that was included in the prototype, she still reached the intended end screen for every tasks.
-The skipping of steps may be attributed to my own shortcomings in terms of explaining the task and goal clearly.
-There were also several areas that seemed to confuse the user, such as the book icon, which I would seek to correct in my next iteration of the prototype.
+The skipping of steps may also be attributed to my own shortcomings in terms of explaining the task and goal clearly.

+There were several areas that seemed to confuse the user, which I would seek to correct in my next iteration of the prototype.

+For the first feature - creating tasks - I would minimize confusion over entering a "category" by making it a more prominent part of the new-task menu.
+The way that it is formatted currently may be easily missed by users, which would lead to a cluttered homepage.
+For the second feature - creating list - I would replace the current "new list" icon with something more intuitive, so that users would find it easier to identify the option.
+I would also consider making a list option an inherent part of the task "description" box, so that it is more integrrated.